louis-md/hangman/Pseudocode.md

             2. check if "error_count" is above 9
                 1. if yes, print "😵 You lost!
 Game over."
                 2. else:
                     1. print "Oh no!
-This letter is not in the word we are looking for. 😬 Maybe try again?"
+This letter is not in the word we are looking for.
+You have {10 - "errors_count"} tries. 😬 Maybe try again?"
                     2. return to step 12